 Chewy gooey honeycomb what a great taste experience.
-Learning how to store honeycomb and save it to eat another day is a great way to save money.
 For people who like eating honey, consuming it in the comb is a special experience.
 And, honeycomb is the traditional way to enjoy honey.
 But, who can eat it all in one setting?
 Honey in the comb costs more so none should ever go to waste.
+Learning how to store honeycomb and save it to eat another day is a great idea.

 What is honeycomb and where does it come from?
 Honey bees build hexagonal cells of beeswax to form the structure of their home.
 In most cases, a piece of raw honeycomb is a collection of beeswax cells filled with honey.
 Bees use sheets of honeycomb for food storage and a place to raise young.

 Worker bees gather plant nectar from millions of flowers and transform it into honey.
 Once the honey is ripe, it is stored in thousands of little beeswax cells that make up the comb.
 They also collect pollen – which is their protein source and store it in the wax cells.

 Safe inside sealed wax cells, the honey harvest is protected from dirt and moisture.
 Thankfully, bees do such a good job of making honey that they have enough to share.

 Honey that is harvested in the comb for human consumption is often called “comb honey” or “sections of comb”.
 This is honey in its most pure form.
 Years ago, this was the only way to buy fresh honey.

 Often when honey is harvested from a beehive a honey extractor is used to separate the wax comb from the liquid.

 For each frame, the wax cappings on top of the cells are cut off with a knife.
 Then, an extractor or honey spinner – spins liquid honey out of the comb.
 Now, the frames of empty comb can be reused by the bees next year.